 - Place your pointers on the temple and with the rest of the fingers close your eyes

 - Start breathing in through both the nostril slowly and deeply

-- By keeping the mouth closed, breathe out by making a murmuring sound like “hmmmm“.
+- By keeping the mouth closed, breathe out by making a murmuring sound like “hmmm“.
 While making murmuring sound say ‘Om‘ in delicate murmuring sound

-Sheeta implies cooling, which is the impact of this pranayama.
+Sheeta means cooling, as a result, it is the impact of this pranayama.
 It’s an incredible pranayama present for pressure, uneasiness and strain.

-- Sit in an agreeable position with the back and head erect, hands on the knees in Jnana mudra and eyes shut
+- Sit in an agreeable position with the back and head erect than hands on the knees in Jnana mudra and eyes shut

 - Make a puckered hover with your mouth at that point stand out your tongue and twist the edges inwards to shape a cylinder